 Non-stop flights to Sint Maarten and St Martin originate from Amsterdam and Paris respectively, so we won't be hauling out there either.

-You can only get to Carriacou by ferry from Grenada, so that's out.
+You can only get to Carriacou either by ferry from Grenada or an inter-island air service, which is not ideal.

-That leaves us with 4 possible island locations, all of which have regular direct flights from London Heathrow or Gatwick Airport:
+That leaves us with 4 preferred island locations, all of which have regular direct flights from London Heathrow or Gatwick Airport:

 At this point the process lost all of its previous rationality.